 Q: Tell us a bit about Lucinda’s

-A: Lucinda’ Country Inn is in the heart of Fair Play wine appellation.
-It’s a modern and spacious five room custom built bed and breakfast that is energy efficient and environmentally friendly.
+A: Lucinda’s Country Inn is in the heart of Fair Play wine appellation.
+It’s a modern and spacious five-room custom-built bed and breakfast that is energy efficient and environmentally friendly.
 Daryl (my husband) and I designed and built it ourselves in 2004.
 Lucinda’s is really ideal for groups because we have a really nice great room that serves as a lovely area to gather, along with ample space to accommodate up to 14 people.
 In addition to the great room, Lucinda’s has an outdoor patio that is a bucolic spot to enjoy a glass of wine at the end of the day.

 Q: What made you decide to open a Bed and Breakfast in Fair Play?